Oil prices touch multi-month highs as OPEC+ expected to cap output

-LONDON (Reuters) -Oil prices touched multi-month highs on Monday on expectations OPEC and allied producers may cap output at current levels in February and on hopes that coronavirus vaccines may help curb the spread of the virus and drive a strong economic rebound in the new year.
+LONDON (Reuters) -Oil prices touched multi-month highs on Monday on expectations OPEC and allied producers may cap output at current levels in February and on hopes that vaccines may curb the spread of the novel coronavirus and drive an economic rebound.

-Prices rose in line with broader financial markets with Brent crude futures reaching $53.33 a barrel, the highest since March 2020.
+As prices rose in line with broader financial markets, Brent crude futures reached $53.33 a barrel, the highest since March 2020.
 U.S. West Texas Intermediate (WTI) crude touched $49.83 a barrel, the highest since February 2020.

 “Price action today suggests that the market is assuming that OPEC+ keeps the level of cuts unchanged for the upcoming month,” said ING commodities strategist Warren Patterson.

-In December, OPEC+ decided to increase production by 0.5 million barrels per day (bpd) from January as part of a 2 million bpd gradual rise this year but some members have questioned the need for a further boost due to spreading coronavirus infections.
+In December, OPEC+ decided to increase production by 0.5 million barrels per day (bpd) from January as part of a 2 million bpd gradual rise this year, but some members have questioned the need to release more oil because of an upsurge in the COVID-19 pandemic.

 “The start of the new year is presenting challenges to the OPEC+ group, as the balance of risks to oil demand recovery has changed,” BNP Paribas analyst Harry Tchilinguirian said.

-“The OPEC+ producer group may have to re-schedule and delay further tapering of voluntary supply cuts in view of latest COVID developments,” he added.

-Mohammad Barkindo, secretary general of OPEC, said on Sunday that the group saw plenty of downside demand risks in the first half of 2021.

-Kuwait’s oil minister also said on Monday that he expected a gradual recovery in oil demand, particularly in the second half of 2021, as many countries around the world start to distribute coronavirus vaccines.
+Kuwait’s oil minister said that he expected a gradual recovery in oil demand, particularly in the second half of 2021, as many countries start to distribute coronavirus vaccines.

 Britain began vaccinating its population with the COVID-19 shot developed by Oxford University and AstraZeneca on Monday.

+Tensions in the Middle East also supported oil prices after an “interaction” between Iranian authorities and a merchant vessel in the Strait of Hormuz led the ship to alter its course and proceed into Iranian waters.

+Saudi-owned Al Arabiya TV said a South Korean-flagged tanker carrying chemicals had been seized by Iran.

-Weaker dollar and strong manufacturing activities in Asia also supported oil prices.
+Oil also drew strength from a weaker dollar and strong manufacturing activities in Asia.

 Our Standards: The Thomson Reuters Trust Principles.